Programmatic Advertising 101: What is a DSP?

-You need to get started using programmatic buying tools, but you’ve never done it before and you don’t know where to begin.
+You need to get started using programmatic buying tools, but you’ve never done it before, and you don’t know where to begin.
 Join the club.
 I get it.
 It’s the same reason I haven’t learned to cook for myself yet.

 To start: Programmatic is a very broad term.
-Simply put, it’s technology that automates media buying.
+Simply put, it’s technology that automates digital media buying.
 This can include automating anything from rate negotiation and campaign set up to optimizations and actualizations.
 One of the primary buying tools you have at your disposal is a DSP.

 If there really are no dumb questions, then can I ask: What is a DSP?